-(D2) 3ML explanation
+(D2) The 3ML framework

 An important objective of the POLCA project is enabling the astronomer community at large to easily access and model the data from instruments which measure polarization.
 This requires a well-tested, user-friendly interface between data, models, and proper statistical likelihoods.
 Such a framework exists in the Multi-Mission Maximum Likelihood (3ML) framework co-developed by our team.
 3ML provides an abstract data interface via plugin system where instrument teams or individuals create an interface to the data by specifying the way in which a spectral/temporal/spatial model interacts with the instrument's data likelihood.
-Thus, an end-user only needs to provide the specific data and model for the analysis at hand, combine them in the plugin, and compute the model inference via either sampling or optimization techniques. (diagram to explain).
-As this framework exists and is used by several instrument teams (list), the project will design generic and specific polarization plugins which will link existing data to the models developed within the POLCA project.
+Thus, an end-user only needs to provide the specific data and model for the analysis at hand, combine them in the plugin, and compute the model inference via either sampling or optimization techniques (see Fig. 6).
+As this framework exists and is used by several instrument teams (Fermi, HAWC, POLAR), the project will design generic and specific polarization plugins which will link existing data to the models developed within the POLCA project.

-A subsequent impact of integrating the polarization capabilities of various instruments into the 3ML framework will be the automatic ability to combine polarization analysis with other information including spectroscopy.
-Therefore, models that include both polarization and energy in their predictions can simultaneously fitted to data covering both of the these axes.
+A subsequent impact of integrating the polarization capabilities of various instruments into the 3ML framework will be the automatic ability to combine polarization analysis from different instruments as well as with other information including spectroscopy.
+Therefore, models that include both polarization and energy in their predictions can simultaneously be fitted to data (even from different instruments) covering both of these axes.